 zombie process.
 An ended process whose entry remains in the process table, but to which a user or kernel space is not allocated.
-A process becomes a zombie process when it issues the exit subroutine and the following circumstances occur: Its parent process is not running a wait subroutine and has not set its SIGCLD signal action to the SIG_IGN value indicating that it does not intend to wait for its children to finish.
+A process becomes a zombie process when it issues the exit subroutine and the following circumstances occur: Its parent process is not running a wait subroutine and has not set its zone of authority.
+The set of names managed by a single name server.

+SIGCLD signal action to the SIG\IGN value indicating that it does not intend to wait for its children to finish.